R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/hosting-on-linux.md

 ## Using Docker

-The aim of this guide is to show the steps to build a docker-compose container that starts on boot and to show basic configuration.
-Docker image can be found in this GitHub repo: [https://github.com/pg9182/northstar-dedicated](https://github.com/pg9182/northstar-dedicated)
+The Docker image for the latest version of Northstar can be found in this GitHub repo: [https://github.com/pg9182/northstar-dedicated](https://github.com/pg9182/northstar-dedicated)

 ### Prerequisites